Raphael: Philosophers

 /mp/ (no change from the separate letters)

-πέμπω (I send) is pronounce pembo in Modern Greek, but pempo in the Erasmian system.
+πέμπω (I send) is pronounced pembo in Modern Greek, but pempo in the Erasmian system.

 ντ